Monte Paschi posts third quarter loss, bad loans rise

 The bank must carry out a capital increase of 2.5 billion euros by the end of 2014, part of a tough restructuring plan demanded by the European Commission as a condition for approving the bailout.

-"It's clear that the more time goes by, the more difficult it gets," Viola said.

-The lender's executives did not answer an analyst question on whether a consortium of banks had already been formed for the cash call.

-The restructuring plan also includes 8,000 job cuts and the closure of 550 branches.
-The lender said further details about plan would be presented to the market once it gets the EU's green light. ($1 = 0.7430 euros)
+The plan also includes 8,000 job cuts and the closure of 550 branches.
+The lender said further details of the restructuring plan would be presented to the market once it gets the EU's green light.